weimingtom/onscripter-libretro_fork/README.md

 MIYOO MINI Plus (only for .sh script running with ra32, or change settings to show menu 'Load Content'),
 not very sure.

-RG28XX and RGB10X has their own prebuilt good onscripter_libretro.so files
+RG28XX and RGB10X have their own prebuilt good onscripter_libretro.so files
 (Closed sources ?
 May be built from YuriSizuku/OnscripterYuri, not sure),
 but it can be replaced with my build .so file, something will be wrong about key mapping.